 A greater understanding will increase a person's ability to solve problems and to develop safe work processes to further improve safety performance.
-It will also increase uniformity and predictability of safety management behaviour and provide a greater understanding of what each system which hazards are managed, as well as their element is designed to achieve.
+It will also increase uniformity and predictability of safety management behaviour and provide a greater understanding of what each system element is designed to achieve.